mooreds/docs-1/references/sql-operations.md

 ## Terms

-TODO - table/service, column/field, input parameters, data source/set, results JSON object
-Data source: part of a query that generates results.
+TODO -  column/field, input parameters, data source/set, results JSON object Data source: part of a query that generates results.
 This is either an operation in a data connector, a subquery, or a join statement.
 Result set - the list of results, or rows, produced by a query.
 In Transposit, each result is a JSON object or array.
+Column -

 TODO: string quotes, identifier \(and escaping\), immediate value